Pepijn98/kyra/README.md

 Private file hosting

 # TODO
+- blacklist IPs that look for wordpress, wp, .php, wp-login
+- backlist user-agent `-`
+- block requests that do not have a user-agent
+- save avatars as `kyra.vdbroek.dev/avatars/{id}/{name}.png`

 ### **Add auth routes:**
 | Method | Path          | Desc                       | Status |
 | :-     | :-            | :-                         | :-:    |